eda-ricercatore/gulyas-scripts/notes/python.md

 		* I can assign variables to default values.
 		* However, I cannot assign optional variables to default values before assigning values to optional variables.
+	- To return a variable number of values, try using a list, dictionary, or object,
 + No *Python* function is given special privileges over other *Python* functions
 	\cite[Chapter 3, pp. 53]{Alchin2010}.
 + *Python* functions encapsulate code into individual units, which facilitates